 Opening hours: 9 am to 8 pm daily, hours may be impacted during Ramadan.

-Wadi Adventure is at the base of the Jebel Hafeet and is an amazing waterpark in Al Ain.
+Al Ain Adventure is at the base of the Jebel Hafeet and is an amazing waterpark in the city.
 It is not what you’d expect with slides.
 Instead, it is what seems like a river to enjoy rapids on a raft or kayak.

 There is also a wave pool to try surfing, not to mention the high rope obstacle course which is not for the faint-hearted.
 There is also a zip-line and multiple pools for both adults and kids.